How to Launch a FAST Channel in 2026: Step-by-Step Setup & Distribution

 What a good schedule looks like

-- An accurate EPG feed: platforms display your schedule in their guide, so your metadata has to be correct hours or days ahead.
+• An accurate EPG feed: platforms display your schedule in their guide, which means your metadata has to be correct hours or days in advance.
+Get this wrong and viewers see the wrong show listed, which erodes trust fast ad.

-Your linear feed has to be encoded into adaptive bitrate (ABR) renditions and packaged into HLS and/or DASH so it plays smoothly across TVs, phones, and the web.
-On top of that sits ad insertion, and for FAST, server-side ad insertion is strongly preferred.
+Your linear feed needs to be encoded into adaptive bitrate renditions and packaged into HLS and DASH so it plays cleanly across TVs, phones and the web.
+Ad insertion sits on top of that and for FAST there’s really only one approach worth building around: server-side.

 Why SSAI matters for FAST